julian-molina/Documentation/_includes/data_mine/style.md

 A style applied to a polygon body or a polygon border node acts as the default style.
 Styles including colors, opacity, line width, and more, are defined in the node's configuration.

+{% include note.html content="See the configuration for further details." %}

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}